Florida Fifth District Court of Appeal

 The Florida Fifth District Court of Appeal is headquartered in Daytona Beach, Florida.

 History

 The Fifth District Court of Appeal was created by the 1979 session of the Florida Legislature.
+The addition of the Florida Sixth District Court of Appeal in 2023 changed the caseload of the Fifth DCA.

-The Fifth District handles cases from the following counties and circuit courts: Orange and Osceola (Ninth Circuit); Volusia, Flagler, Putnam and St. Johns (Seventh Circuit); Lake, Marion, Sumter, Citrus and Hernando (Fifth Circuit); and Brevard and Seminole (18th Circuit).
+Previously, the Fifth DCA handled cases from the following counties and circuit courts: Lake, Marion, Sumter, Citrus & Hernando (Fifth Circuit); Volusia, Flagler, Putnam & St. Johns (Seventh Circuit); Orange & Osceola (Ninth Circuit); and Brevard & Seminole (18th Circuit).
+The Ninth Circuit was reassigned to the Sixth DCA and the Fourth Circuit (Clay, Duval & Nassau) was added from the First DCA.

 Chief Judges

 Judges who have served as Chief Judge of the Fifth DCA include: